fazil47/tiny-planet/README.md

 Made with Godot 4.3

-The grass shader uses shell texturing and both the grass and water shaders use triplaner noise.
+A tiny planet made with Godot, the shell textured grass shader and water shader use triplaner noise.